Is Pet Insurance Worth It? We’ve Got the Pros and Cons

 How Much Does Pet Insurance Cost?

-While individual costs will vary based on your pet’s breed, age, health and the tier you opt for, across 11 of the top pet insurers, the average monthly cost for dog insurance is $42.45, while pet insurance for cats costs an average of $20.99 per month, according to Value Penguin.
+While individual costs will vary based on your pet’s breed, age, health and the tier you opt for, the average cost for accident and illness dog insurance is $48.66/month (or $584/year), while the same level of pet insurance for cats is about 40% less, according to the North American Pet Health Insurance Association (NAPHIA).

 Have an exotic pet (i.e. anything other than a dog or cat)?
 Your options are a bit more limited, but you can still find coverage.
 Check out Pet Assure and Nationwide for plans for birds, rabbits, reptiles and other members of the animal kingdom.